 - Use a damp cloth so the dust is picked up and not displaced.

 - Stocking Your Kitchen with Fresh, Wholesome Food: These are some of the fresh fruits and vegetables you’ll find in during the spring.
 Shopping locally (especially at farmer’s markets) and eating produce that’s in season helps keep your body in sync with the natural rhythms of spring.
-Increase the amount of raw foods in your diet during spring.
+Increase the number of raw foods in your diet during spring.

 - Sweet Onions